feel-co/ndg/ndg/README.md

   -t, --template <TEMPLATE>
           Path to custom template file
       --template-dir <TEMPLATE_DIR>
           Path to directory containing template files.
-Use 'ndg export-templates' to get the default templates for customization.
-Templates in this directory override built-in templa tes (default.html, options.html, search.html, etc.)
+Templates override built-in ones (default.html, options.html, etc.)
   -s, --stylesheet <STYLESHEET>
-          Path to custom stylesheet.
-This can be specified multiple times to include multiple stylesheets in order --script <SCRIPT>
+          Path to custom stylesheet (can be specified multiple times) --script <SCRIPT>
-          Path to custom Javascript file to include.
-This can be specified multiple times to create multiple script tags in order
-  -T, --title <TITLE>
+          Path to custom JavaScript file (can be specified multiple times) -T, --title <TITLE>
           Title of the documentation.
 Will be used in various components via the templating options -f, --footer <FOOTER>